 Our Partners

-The SCIS is delivered through a partnership of ECCI, the Improvement Service and the Sustainable Scotland Network, with support from all 32 Scottish local authorities, COSLA and the Scottish Government.
+The SCIS is delivered through a partnership of Edinburgh Climate Change Institute (ECCI) and the Improvement Service, with a national data platform provided by ClimateView, and additional support from the Sustainable Scotland Network.
+SCIS is funded by all 32 Scottish local authorities through COSLA, and by the Scottish Government.

 SCIS harnesses the breadth of experience and ambition of its partners to improve delivery of its support.